How Offering Same-Day Delivery Kept Alphabet Brewing Co at 100% Capacity in the Pandemic

 When Jair used Google Maps, she had to enter customer addresses manually.

-With Circuit, not only are there no limits on how many stops she can put on a route but she doesn’t have to enter them manually anymore.
-Jair downloads her customer orders from Shopify, re-arranges the relevant info in a spreadsheet, and then uploads the order information into Circuit.
+With Circuit for Teams, not only are there no limits on how many stops she can put on a route but she doesn’t have to enter them manually anymore.
+Jair downloads her customer orders from Shopify, re-arranges the relevant info in a spreadsheet, and then uploads the order information into Circuit for Teams.

-Plus, Circuit’s route optimization feature cut down on Jair’s route planning time, as well as the time her drivers took to complete a route.
+Plus, the Circuit for Teams route optimization feature cut down on Jair’s route planning time, as well as the time her drivers took to complete a route.
 But more than that, Circuit brought Jair peace of mind: Its route monitoring feature allows her to see where her drivers are within the context of finishing the route.

-While Jair definitely wants the industry to get back to normal — so she can continue selling craft beer to restaurants and bars and re-open the taproom — she thinks local delivery will stay a significant part of their business in the foreseeable future.
+Jair thinks local delivery will stay a significant part of their business in the foreseeable future.

 Right now, Alphabet Brewing Company is still brewing at capacity.
 This is a direct result of promoting the company webshop and being able to manage the increased demand for same-day delivery.